WH0LEWHALE/Linux-Strike/README.md

  - Fixed Molotov flame issue
  - Cant Create Mixer issues fixed, now game can find sounds
  - Fixed some breakable constrains fly away
- - A lot of changes made into the ivp, vphysics and gameplay in general.
+ - A lot of changes made into the ivp, vphysics and gameplay in general
  - Ragdolls was behaving weird, now everything works as intended.
+ - Added Bullet Physics Back for testing purposes

 <h1 align="center"> TO-DO </h1>

 - Underwater blur effect are missing, its not really important
-- Add Bullet Physics Back for testing purposes
 - Remove code/item leftovers and clean-up the unnecessary stuff.

 **<p align="center">